renatasoares/rewards-system/README.md

 Points of __1__ = 2 + 0.5 + 0.0 + 0.0 + 0.0 + 0.0 = __2.5__

-To calcute rewards points of other nodes is necessary to call __aux-bfs__ with the target node being the start-point.
+To calcute rewards points of other nodes is necessary to call __bfs__ with the target node being the start-point.

 # Paralellism With Future

-The run function in reward-system.adapter use future to to parallelize the count of node reward points.
+The run function in reward-system.adapter use future to parallelize the count of node reward points.
 And use deref to wait until all futures are done to show result.
 Since ranking is an atom (thread safe and retriable), the use of future has no damage to the result consistency.

 The old-run function in reward-system.adapter count the node reward points sequentially.

 ## Times of executation using future and doing sequentially

-### Sample-in (Input Located at "resources/sample-in" in the project that have 6 lines)
+### Sample-in (Input located at "resources/sample-in" in the project that have 6 lines)

 #### Parallel